wesleyjding/tft-augment-app/README.md

 # tft-augment-app
-Simple app to check the statistics of augments using tactics.tools
+Simple app to automatically check the statistics of augments in Teamfight Tactics using tactics.tools

+Requirements: Have Chrome installed, Java 1.8 or higher